welaughindoors/EmberUDK/README.md

 - Mini-freeze when hitting something.
 Gives an extra 'oomf' feeling.
 - Over Shoulder zoom when switching to grapple hook
 - Basic Pawn Modular Component management + Switching on the fly (for customization)
+- Working Crosshair w/ Grapple.
+Now grapple will go EXACTLY where crosshair is looking
+- Dynamic crosshair, is enabled only during Grapple View.
+- Player's names appear on top of pawns.
+Not working completely, but 95% of code is done.

 ####AI by Inathero